PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - *“Wrong email or password.
 Please try again.”*
   - *“Please, write a valid email/password.”*
 - **End-of-battle feedback** offers a personalized, game-inspired experience:
   - *“Congratulations!
 You won the battle!
-What was your thoughts on this fight?”*
+What were your thoughts on this fight?”*
   - *“Game Over!
-What was your thoughts on this fight?”*
+What were your thoughts on this fight?”*
 - **Quit confirmation**:
   - *“Are you sure you want to leave?”*
-  - *“What was your thoughts on this fight?”*
+  - *“What were your thoughts on this fight?”*

 A **loading indicator** may be added to visualize progress during processes such as simulation startup or data loading.